CyVerse-learning-materials/DOI_request_quickstart/Additional/doi_faq.rst

 ==================================================================================
 Several conditions must exist in your data before it can be published in CyVerse Curated Data:

 - You must be a registered CyVerse account holder.
-To register for an account, see Create Account on the CyVerse website.
+To register for an account, see the `Create Accoun Quickstart <https://learning.cyverse.org/projects/cyverse-account-creation-quickstart/en/latest/>`_.
 - A dataset may be up to 100GB in size.
-If you are interested in depositing a larger dataset, please request an increased data allocation before requesting a permanent identifier.
+If you are interested in depositing a larger dataset, please request an increased data allocation before requesting a permanent identifier using `this form <https://user.cyverse.org/forms/2/overview>`_.
 - Data must be both curated and static.
 Once the data is published, it cannot be amended (although newer versions can be published).
 - Data must be organized to identify the different components (raw, preprocessed, analysis, etc.).
-- Compressed files must be in LASzip (http://www.laszip.org/) or open-source Gzip (http://en.wikipedia.org/wiki/Gzip) family of compression formats including zip, tar, tar.gz, or tgz.
+- Compressed files must be in `LASzip <http://www.laszip.org/>`_ or open-source `Gzip <http://en.wikipedia.org/wiki/Gzip>`_ family of compression formats including zip, tar, tar.gz, or tgz.
-- At minimum, the dataset must include a complete description according to the DataCite standard.
-Domain-specific schemas, however, and the addition of ReadMe files, publications, or help notes that explain the data as well as how they were obtained and can be used, are welcome.
+- At minimum, the dataset must include a complete description according to the `DataCite standard <https://schema.datacite.org/>`_.
+Domain-specific schemas, however, and the addition of ReadMe files, publications, or help notes that explain the data as well as how they were obtained and can be used, are encouraged.
 In organizing and documenting the data, users should ask themselves, “What would someone need to reuse this data?”

 ----

 Can I publish to the Data Commons if my data is not static and curated by CyVerse?
 ============================================================================
 Yes, you can make data available to the public via Community Released Data.
-See Publishing Data through the Data Commons.
+See `Publishing Data through the Data Commons <https://wiki.cyverse.org/wiki/display/DC/Publishing+Data+through+the+Data+Commons>`_.

 ----

 What is a DOI ?
 ===========
-A DOI is a Digital Object Identifier.
+A DOI is a `Digital Object Identifier <https://www.doi.org/>_.
 It serves as a permanent, redirectable identifier and URL for your dataset, so that even if the location of your dataset changes, it can still be found with the same ID.
-DOIs are issued by CyVerse through the DataCite service.
+DOIs are issued by CyVerse through the `DataCite <https://datacite.org/>`_ service.

 ----